yuzuha48/WeatherWise/README.md

 # WeatherWise ☀️

-WeatherWise provides a four-day forecast for Minneapolis, Honolulu, New York, and Tokyo (I picked these cities because they are the cities in which I have lived).
+WeatherWise provides a four-day forecast for Minneapolis, Honolulu, New York, and Tokyo, cities chosen due to their personal significance in my life.

 In this project I: